Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 to hack any electronic appliance in this category.

 Programming can be done with all of the available bindings (|bindings|).
-Example implementations for each of the languages are available.
-This Kit will also give you a good starting point into the programming with Tinkerforge.
+Example implementations for many of the languages are available.
+This kit will also give you a good starting point into the programming with Tinkerforge.

-A howto video that shows how to hack the mains switches and some applications can be found on Youtube:
+A how-to video that shows how to hack the mains switches and some applications can be found on Youtube:

 .. raw:: html